-As a freelance model and indie actress, I go to dozens of VTRs and auditions every month.
+As a model and indie actress, I go to dozens of VTRs and auditions every month.
 Rejection is part of the craft.
 I’ve learned from years of experience and lessons from fellow actors that rejections will outnumber acceptance calls.
 You attend the casting, do your best at that moment, and then go home and shake it off.
-(Read more about my VTR tips here) You try your best not to pine over every casting call you attend, but keep auditioning until you land projects, which is what I’ve been doing for years.
+You try your best not to pine over every casting call you attend, but keep auditioning until you land projects, which is what I’ve been doing for years.

 When I arrived, I was #60 among hundreds of people in line.
-I saw a lot of familiar faces—seasoned indie and theater actors with dozens of film credits under their belt.
+I saw a lot of familiar faces—mostly seasoned indie and theater actors with dozens of film credits under their belt.

-After I filled up the form, I figured I wouldn’t be called for an hour or so.
-Instead of waiting and staring at the wall, I left the venue to finish my errands at the mall.
+After I filled up the form and got my number, I figured I wouldn’t be called for an hour or two.
+Instead of staring at the wall for hours while waiting for my number to be called, I left the venue to finish some errands at the mall.
 First on my list was to pick up the mountaineering gear I borrowed from a friend.
 I was scheduled to climb Mt.
 Pulag that week.

 I lost track of time and thanks to Makati traffic, I returned to the audition three hours later.
-After parking, I ran to the venue, panting, thinking I was too late.
-My agent said as soon as he saw me, “Ikaw na next!
-(You’re next)”
+After parking, I ran to the venue, panicking, thinking I was too late.
+My agent said as soon as he saw me, “Ikaw na next (You’re next)!”

 Then it was my turn at the casting room.
 They forgot to give me a script earlier.
 Inside I met Mark Dacascos of Iron Chef America and Hawaii Five-0.
 He introduced himself and the rest of the production team.
 He was in Manila to work on his directorial debut.
 I took a deep breath and brushed off the nerves.